-A professional member appointed by the chief executive officer exercising his/her powers under the Act and Bylaws to act as the Professional Standards Director who, together with such other persons as may be appointed by the chief executive officer from time to time, will comprise the Professional Standards Committee.
+A professional member appointed by the chief executive officer exercising his/her powers under the Act and Bylaws to act as the Professional Standards Director.
 The PSD may be called upon to assist the Registrar, the CAC, the Disciplinary Panel or an Adjudication Tribunal in the fulfilment of their functions under the Handbook.